 The Conflict of Plutocracy and Democracy

-In this piece, collected in Sumner argues that democracy is especially vulnerable to plutocratic influence.
-Originally published in The Independent.
+In this piece, originally published in The Independent, Sumner argues that democracy is vulnerable to plutocratic influence.

 Not every rich man is a plutocrat.
 In the classical nations it was held that the pursuits of commerce and industry were degrading to the free man; and as for commerce, it was believed that every merchant was necessarily a cheat, that he must practise tricks from the necessity of the case, and that a certain ever-active craftiness and petty deceit were the traits of character in which his occupation educated him.
 As for the handicrafts, it was argued that they distorted a man’s body and absorbed his mind and time, so that he was broken in spirit, ignorant, and sordid.
 The same ideas as to commerce and, in part, as to handicrafts, prevailed through the Middle Ages.